mohammadarjasbi/partner-product-importer/README.md

 ```
 docker compose up
 ```
-You'll see this log-in terminal a few minutes later:
+You'll see this log in terminal a few minutes later:
 ```
 All resources initialized! 🚀
 ```